Loading...

 Its appearance is round with a line around the middle and it is helpful.

-It is used to make cheese and yoghourt.
+It's used to make cheese and yogurt.

-And the third row we have penicillium.
+And the third row we have Penicillium.

 That one is both helpful and harmful.